Reserve a consultation session.

 If you have been restricted from both online and drop-in appointments, you may still take advantage of unenrolled slots, as explained above.

-Please understand that the Writing Center has very limited resources: our tutors are stretched thin, and consequently, we cannot accommodate the vast demand for our services from Brandeis students.
+The Writing Center has very limited resources, and we cannot accommodate the vast demand for our services from Brandeis students.
 By the third week of the semester, every appointment tends to be booked days in advance.
 In order to maximize our utility to the campus, we need to ensure that we limit our offerings to students who have adhered to our policies reliably.
-We thus felt it necessary to change from a two-strike to a one-strike attendance policy in 2011 because too many students were missing appointments knowing that there would be no immediate repercussions.
 When we impose restrictions it is not personal; we do so to ensure that appointment slots are not wasted and we can serve as many students as possible.

-We maintain an ongoing record of restricted students, and these restrictions, once in place, last for the duration of the semester in which they were incurred.
+We maintain an ongoing record of restricted students, and these restrictions last for the duration of the semester in which they were incurred.
 If this is the first time you have been restricted, and it was due to an emergency situation or an unforeseen conflict, you may petition the Writing Center directors (email firstname.lastname@example.org) to have the restriction removed.
-The directors are understanding people and will generally remove the restriction once you explain the situation, especially if it is your first missed appointment of the year.
+The directors may remove the restriction once you explain the situation, especially if it is your first missed appointment of the year.